Exclusion from the Labour Office

 The performance of non-colliding employment must be reported to the employment office no later than the day of commencement.
 If you earn more than CZK 11,200 in a non-colluding job, you will be removed from the register of applicants.
 You will also be excluded if you are found to be working illegally.

-If you have an appointment at the employment office and you do not turn up for it, you will be removed from the register of jobseekers.
+If you have an appointment with the Job Centre and you do not turn up for it, you will be removed from the register of jobseekers.
 This is because the Job Centre sees this as a failure to cooperate.
 The exception is if you have serious reasons for not turning up.
-These serious reasons are regulated by the Employment Act and we will look at them in more detail in the next chapter.
+These serious reasons are regulated by the Employment Act.

 Failure to cooperate

-A candidate can also be excluded if he or she fails to provide cooperation in the preparation of the individual action plan, its update or evaluation, or fails to comply with its conditions.
+Candidates can also be excluded if they fail to cooperate in the preparation of an individual action plan, its update or evaluation, or fail to comply with its conditions.
 Similarly, he/she may be excluded if he/she refuses to undergo a medical or psychological examination.

 Refusal or obstruction of work or retraining